 |17.||Sony RX0||-||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the E-M10 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The W150 does not feature such an accessory-socket.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.